aditya10/CPSC436I-Assignments/README.md

 **Name:** Aditya Chinchure (u1a1b)

-See individual assignment folders or branches for details!
+See individual assignment branches for details!